New Mexico: Politics

 Since achieving statehood in 1912, New Mexico has been carried by the national popular vote winner in every presidential election except in 1976 and 2024.
-Until 2008, New Mexico was traditionally a swing state in presidential elections.
+Until 2008, New Mexico was a swing state in presidential elections.
 The 1992 election of Bill Clinton marked the first time the state was won by a Democrat since Lyndon B. Johnson in 1964.
-Al Gore narrowly carried the state in 2000 by 366 votes, and George W. Bush won in 2004 by less than 6,000 votes.
+Al Gore narrowly carried the state in 2000, and George W. Bush won in 2004 by less than 6,000 votes.
 The election of Barack Obama in 2008 marked the state's transition into a Democratic stronghold; Obama was also the first Democrat to win a majority of New Mexico votes since Johnson.
 Obama won New Mexico again in 2012, followed by Hillary Clinton in 2016, Joe Biden in 2020, and Kamala Harris in 2024.

 Party registration by New Mexico county (February 2023):

-Although state politics are decidedly Democratic leaning, New Mexico's political culture is relatively moderate and bipartisan by national standards.
-While registered Democrats outnumber registered Republicans by nearly 200,000, New Mexico voters have historically favored moderate to conservative candidates of both parties at the state and federal levels: According to Pew Research, the largest political ideology among New Mexicans is political moderate at 36%, while 34% are conservatives, 23% are liberal, and 7% stated they did not know.
-Likewise, New Mexico's demographics are atypical of most traditional liberal states with "political ideology [being] less important" than the profile or outreach efforts of the individual candidate.
+Although state politics are decidedly Democratic-leaning, New Mexico's political culture is relatively moderate and bipartisan by national standards.
+While registered Democrats outnumber registered Republicans by nearly 200,000, New Mexico voters have historically favored moderate to conservative candidates of both parties at the state and federal levels: according to Pew Research, the largest political ideology among New Mexicans is political moderate at 36%, while 34% are conservatives, 23% are liberal, and 7% stated they did not know.
+Likewise, New Mexico's demographics are atypical of most traditional liberal states with "political ideology less important" than candidates' profiles or outreach efforts.
 Due to their historically positive connections to the state's heritage, the Republican and Democratic parties of New Mexico are each relatively robust, and New Mexico is considered a bellwether state.
-The state's Republican Party was the first to incorporate Hispanics and Natives into leadership roles, such as territorial governor Miguel Antonio Otero and state governor Octaviano Ambrosio Larrazolo, who was later the first Mexican American and first Hispanic member of the U.S. Senate.
-Republican president Theodore Roosevelt had much respect for the Hispanos, Mexican Americans, and indigenous communities of New Mexico, many of whom had been a part of his Rough Riders.
+The state's Republican Party was the first to incorporate Hispanics and Natives into leadership roles, such as territorial governor Miguel Antonio Otero and state governor Octaviano Ambrosio Larrazolo, later the first Mexican American and first Hispanic member of the U.S. Senate.
+Republican president Theodore Roosevelt greatly respected the Hispanos, Mexican Americans, and indigenous communities of New Mexico, many of whom had been part of his Rough Riders.